OpenLiberty/sample-acmegifts/microservice-occasion/README.md

 The occasion microservice manages the lifecycle and orchestration of occasions within the Acme Gifts application.
 It uses the following MicroProfile features: Config 1.1, Fault Tolerance 1.0, and JWT 1.0.

-One component at the heart of this microservice is the the Orchestrator artifact, which schedules an occasion and processes it at the specified date.
+One component at the heart of this microservice is the the Orchestrator artifact, which schedules an occasion and processes it on the specified date.
 It relies on internal communication with other microservices such as the group, user, and notification microservices to retrieve pertinent information and notify the recipient of the occasion at 8:00AM on the specified date.

 For commands to build the occasion microservice, start the database and start the OccasionsServer see [Occasion Microservice](../README.md).

 ## Using MicroProfile config

 The Acme Gifts occasion microservice uses the mpConfig-1.1 feature to obtain the configuration information that it needs to perform its actions.
-An example of an artifact that uses the microprofile config support can be found in `net.wasdev.samples.microProfile.occasions.MongoAccess`:
+An example of an artifact that uses the microprofile config support can be found in `net.wasdev.samples.microProfile.occasions.MongoAccess:`

 ![alt text](collateral/mpConfig.bmp)